-Over the last 1,5 years, almost 100 new documents have been implemented, which is a third of the total number of standards introduced in Ukraine.
+Over the last 1,5 years, almost 100 new documents have been implemented, which is a third of the number of standards introduced in the period from 2014 (nominally from 2004) to 2019.

 At the same time, when it comes to working with the Alliance's standards, it is appropriate to talk not only about the implemented but also the processed (scrutinized) documents.
 As has already been mentioned, the implementation of NATO standards is voluntary.
 Therefore, after processing a certain standard, a country may deem it inappropriate to transpose it into national law for a number of reasons.
 However, the standard has already been processed and thus no longer can be classified as pending.
 To assess how successful Ukraine's results are at the present stage, it is advisable to distinguish between the number of the implemented standards within the Partnership Goals, a kind of a benchmark for setting priority standards, and the number of so-called "initiative" standards implemented by Ukraine outside the Partnership Goals.